Here Lies Arthur: Reception

 Carnegie judges (librarians) described Here Lies Arthur as enjoyable and thought-provoking, a "page-turner of a novel", adding that "Reeve cleverly makes the story relevant to today by examining the versions of history that are handed down to us, and the ways in which myths are created."

 Beside the 2008 Carnegie Medal Here Lies Arthur was bronze runner up for the final Nestlé Smarties Book Prize, ages category 9–11 years.
 It made the Booktrust Teenage Prize shortlist and the Manchester Book Award longlist. in 2008.

 Five years after its publication, WorldCat reports that Here Lies Arthur is Reeve's work most widely held in participating libraries.

-On Goodreads, the book has a score of 3.6 out of 5.